Waxing Crescent on

 Lunation 1225 / 2178

-The Moon is 2 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 2 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 1225 of Meeus index or 2178 from Brown series.

 Synodic month length 29.79 days

-The length of the lunation is 29 days, 18 hours and 58 minutes.
+The length of this lunation is 29 days, 18 hours and 58 minutes and it is 17 minutes longer than the upcoming lunation's length.
 This is the year's longest synodic month of 2099.
-It is 17 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean